Saniz Mirza

-Saniz Mirza (died 1464/65) was the Dughlat amir of Yarkand from 1457/58 until his death.
+Saqsiz Mirza (died 1464/65) was the Dughlat amir of Yarkand from 1457/58 until his death.
 He was the elder of two sons of Amir Sayyid Ali.

 Life

-Saniz Mirza succeeded his father upon his death in 1457 or 1458.
-Choosing to establish himself in Yarkand, he gave Kashgar and Yangi Hisar to his brother Muhammad Haidar Mirza and the latter's mother Urun Sultan Khanim.
+Saqsiz Mirza succeeded his father upon his death in 1457 or 1458.
+Choosing to establish himself in Yarkand, he gave Kashgar and Yengisar to his brother Muhammad Haidar Mirza and the latter's mother Urun Sultan Khanim.

-As a supporter of the Moghul khan Yunus Khan, Saniz Mirza soon came into conflict with his brother, who supported Yunus' rival Dost Muhammad Khan.
-As a result, Muhammad Haidar fled to Aksu, which was under the control of Dost Muhammad, while Saniz Mirza regained control of Kashgar.
+As a supporter of the Moghul khan Yunus Khan, he soon came into conflict with his brother, who supported Yunus' rival Dost Muhammad Khan.
+As a result, Muhammad Haidar fled to Aksu, which was under the control of Dost Muhammad, while Saqsiz regained control of Kashgar.